martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 confusion at clients, whether or not they have plans to support those specifications.

+Servers MAY use version numbers reserved for grease in Section 15.1 of
+{{QUIC-TRANSPORT}}, even though they might be advertised in Version Negotiation Packets.

 Servers MUST NOT use client-controlled information (e.g. the client IP address) in the random process, see {{salt-polling}}.